Skip to main content

 fix-empty

 The Digital Services Act (DSA) and the Digital Market Act (DMA) form a single set of rules that apply across the whole EU.
-They have two main goals:
+They have 2 main goals:

 What are digital services?